Philip J. Rock

-Early life
+Early life and career

 Rock was born on May 4, 1937, and raised in Logan Square, Chicago.
 He received both his bachelor's degree in philosophy and his master's degree in theology from the University of Saint Mary of the Lake, and in 1964 graduated from Loyola University School of Law.
 He served as an Assistant Attorney General under William G. Clark from 1965 until 1969 when he went to work for the Cook County State's Attorney.

-Senate
+Illinois Senate

 Rock was elected to the Illinois Senate in 1970 to succeed Thomas A. McGloon, who ran for and won a judgeship.
 After one term, he was named assistant minority leader and after the Democrats won back the Senate during a Democratic wave year in 1974, assistant majority leader.
 During his time in the Senate, the Illinois Deaf-Blind Service Center and School was established and the Regional Transportation Authority was created.

 In 1979, Rock became President of the Illinois State Senate.
 After the 1991 decennial redistricting, the district that numerically was the 8th was represented by north side legislator Howard W. Carroll while his district was divided between several other districts.

-After politics
+Post political-career

 In 1996, Rock was appointed to the Illinois Board of Higher Education and became its chair in April 1999.
 He stepped down from the board in April 2002.

 In 2012, Rock published his autobiography, Nobody Calls Just to Say Hello, co-authored with Ed Wojcicki.

 On January 29, 2016, he died at the age of 78.
 At the time of his death, he had Lewy body dementia.